 If you want to know more about Wine, check out a book called Wine Folly.
 It provides a great introduction to wine and how to look good at your next wine tasting.

 Other Things to Do Around the Four Daughters Winery

 Other Attractions to Visit

 If you love wine as much as I do, make sure to check out other great Minnesota wineries close to the Twin Cities.
+Whitewater Wines in Planview is also another great winery to check out nearby.
 Also, only 30 minutes from Four Daughters is the SPAM Museum.
 You’ll have a great time!